tpalanques/rankr/README.md

 ## 4.3 [GET] - ranking/absolute
 Gets the absolute ranking

-## 4.4 [GET] - ranking/relative?position=position
+## 4.4 [GET] - ranking/relative?position=position[&round=round]
-Gets the ranking in the desired position
+Gets the ranking in the desired position.
+This call also allows an optional parameter `round` to get surrounding users.

 # 5 Development API calls
 Some extra API calls have been enabled to easy developing